-The Fund seeks to track the investment results of the MSCI Europe Minimum Volatility (USD) Index (the "Index"), which has been developed by MSCI Inc. ("MSCI") to measure the performance of European developed market equity securities that, in the aggregate, have lower volatility characteristics relative to the broader European developed equity markets.
-The Index begins with the MSCI Europe Index, which is a capitalization-weighted index, and then follows a rules-based methodology to determine weights for securities in the index that seeks to minimize total risk of the MSCI Europe Index.
-As of April 30, 2014, the Index included the following 14 developed market countries or regions: Belgium, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.
-The Index may include large-, mid- or small-capitalization companies, and components primarily include consumer staples, financials and healthcare companies.
-The components of the Index, and the degree to which these components represent certain industries, may change over time.
+The Fund seeks to track the investment results of the MSCI EMU Adaptive Hedge to USD Index (the "Underlying Index"), which has been developed by MSCI Inc. (the "Index Provider" or "MSCI") as an equity benchmark for the European Monetary Union (the "EMU") countries with the foreign currency exposure of the securities included in the Underlying Index dynamically hedged against the U.S. dollar determined systematically by four currency risk indicators: carry, momentum, value, and volatility.
+As of December 11, 2015, the Underlying Index consisted of securities from the following countries: Austria, Belgium, Finland, France, Germany, Ireland, Italy, the Netherlands, Portugal and Spain.
+The Underlying Index may include large-, mid- or small-capitalization companies.
+Components primarily include consumer discretionary, financials and industrials companies.
+The components of the Underlying Index, and the degree to which these components represent certain industries, are likely to change over time.